-Your motorhome has been fitted with an in-line fuse between the battery terminal and strip connector.
-It is recommended that the fuse rating fitted in this location does not exceed 20 amps per battery.
+Your motorhome has been fitted with an in-line 20 amp fuse between the battery terminal and the power supply unit.
+Do not use a higher rated fuse as this may cause damage to your motorhome.

 WARNING: Switch off all appliances and lamps before connecting or disconnecting the battery.